alopes2/payx-payment-gateway/README.md

 Mapping profile is defined in the `Mappings` folder in `MappingProfile.cs`.

+### Docker

+A Dockerfile was written to allow the build of docker production image.

 ### Continuous Integration Pipeline

 A continuous integration pipeline was set using [Travis CI](https://travis-ci.com/) .
 It is set to build and tests the application.
+It generates and pushes a docker production image to docker hub.
 It also generates and push our code coverage to [Codecov](https://codecov.io/) .

 You can check pipeline and code coverage status through the **badges** in this README file.